Kainmueller-Lab/PEERCE/README.md

 **APEDIA**, **A**ngiosarcoma **P**D-L1 **E**xpression **DIA**gnostics with Deep Learning, aims to enhance the decision quality of pathologists in the assessment of PD-L1 expression in angiosarcoma.
 Given a whole-slide image, it calculates the Tumor Proportion Score, which indicates the percentate of tumor cells which are PD-L1 positive.

-**Note**: This repository is currently under construction.
-More features and documentation will be added as the project progresses.

 ## Functionality in the Repository

 The APEDIA project includes a series of scripts designed to preprocess data, train models, and predict scores relevant to PD-L1 expression in angiosarcoma.
 Below is a brief overview of each script and its purpose.